-A: It is expected that the Maxeon Solar shares that eligible holders of SunPower shares are entitled to receive in the spin-off will begin trading separately from SunPower shares on , 2020.
-This is the date that we will become a standalone public company, independent of SunPower.
+A: It is expected that the Maxeon Solar shares that eligible holders of SunPower shares are entitled to receive in the spin-off will be distributed on August 26, 2020 and will begin trading separately from SunPower shares on August 27, 2020.
 However, the completion and timing of the spin-off are dependent upon a number of conditions and no assurance can be provided as to the timing of the spin-off or that all conditions to the spin-off will be met.